Monitor GitLab Runner usage

 metrics

-option:## Configure integrated Prometheus metrics exporter ## ## ref: https://docs.gitlab.com/runner/monitoring/#configuration-of-the-metrics-http-server ## metrics: enabled: true ## Define a name for the metrics port ## portName: metrics ## Provide a port number for the integrated Prometheus metrics exporter ## port: 9252 ## Configure a prometheus-operator serviceMonitor to allow autodetection of ## the scraping target.
+option:## Configure integrated Prometheus metrics exporter ## ## ref: https://docs.gitlab.com/runner/monitoring/#configuration-of-the-metrics-http-server ## metrics: enabled: true ## Define a name for the metrics port ## portName: metrics ## Provide a port number for the integrated Prometheus metrics exporter ## port: 9252 ## Configure a prometheus-operator serviceMonitor to allow automatic detection of ## the scraping target.
 Requires enabling the service resource below. ## serviceMonitor: enabled: true ...

 Configure the